-Representations of Native Americans on Film and in Local History Publications
+1.5 Representations of Native Americans in Films, Local History Publications, and School Mascots

 More than 8 million American Indian and Alaska Native people live in the United States today, and those numbers are projected to rise to 10 million by 2060 (Indian Country Demographics, National Congress of American Indians, June 2020).

 Most students, however, learn little about Native people, their lives, cultures, and achievements in schools.
 The indigenous education organization IllumiNative reports that most (87%) state level history standards do not address Native history past 1900.
 Do you know the Native American tribes in your state?
 Or the roles of Native American Code Breakers in World War II?
 Or the story of Elizabeth Peratrovich, a member of the Tlingit Nation in Alaska who efforts led to the passage of the nation's first anti-discrimination law in 1945?

-These activities ask you to critically consider how Native peoples have been represented in films, local historical publications and tours, and school names and mascots and how those representations have shaped people's attitudes.
+The following activities ask you to critically consider how Native peoples have been represented in films, local historical publications and tours, and school names and mascots and how those representations have shaped people's attitudes.

 Activity 1: Analyze how Native Americans are Portrayed in Movies